rkosinski/laravel-img-upload/README.md

 - Upload multiple images
 - Register / login user accounts
 - After register posibble to view users public / private images
+- Pagination in image list (in future Ajax pagination)
+- Information about image (user and date), inputs with links to image

 Also work on mobile devices via responsive design.